danbruno/jsonic/README.md

 # jsonic
-An async client for Sonic search
+An asynchronous Java client for Sonic search.